 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-The issuer of a virtual credit card number may allow you to lock or delete a particular virtual account number.
+Additionally, the issuer of a virtual credit card number may allow you to lock or delete a particular virtual account number if you worry that sensitive information has been exposed.
 This helps prevent fraudulent purchases without affecting your main credit card account.
 Then, you can create a new virtual account number to continue making purchases at that merchant.

-All of this gives you some ability to try to protect your main credit card account information in a world where data breaches are an unfortunate reality.
+All of this gives you, as the cardholder, some ability to try to protect your main credit card account information in a world where data breaches and identity theft are an unfortunate reality.

-The main benefit of virtual credit cards is the ability to close the account.
+The main benefit of virtual credit cards is the additional layer of protection they can offer for online purchases.
 If your main account number is exposed in a data breach because you didn’t use a virtual credit card, you’d have to get your main credit card account number reissued.
-That means you’ll get a new account number.
-Unfortunately, this can cause issues with every vendor you’ve set up recurring payments with using your previous card number.
+That means you’ll get a new account number, which you would then have to update with every vendor you’ve set up recurring payments with using the card number that was exposed.
+You’d also likely need to wait to receive a new physical card in the mail.

-Instead, the virtual credit card feature allows you to keep your main credit card account open.
-At the same time, closing the virtual card mitigates the risk of your main account being exposed in a data breach.
+Instead, the virtual credit card feature allows you to keep your main credit card account open while still closing the unique account number that was on file with the affected vendor.
+This mitigates the risk of your main account being exposed in a data breach.
 It also saves you the hassle of tracking down and updating your recurring payments with vendors other than the one affected by the breach.

 How much fraud am I liable for when using a credit card?

 The Fair Credit Billing Act limits your liability for unauthorized use of a credit card to just $50.
 However, the limit can be as low as $0.
-To ensure you aren’t responsible for any unauthorized charges, you must properly notify your credit card company that your card has been lost or stole — before any unauthorized charges are made on the card.
-If you do this before any unauthorized charges are made, your liability will be reduced to zero.
+To ensure you aren’t responsible for any unauthorized charges, you must properly notify your credit card company that your card has been lost or stolen — before any unauthorized charges are made on the card.
+As long as you do this before unauthorized charges are made, your liability will be reduced to zero.
 Additionally, you aren’t liable for unauthorized use if just your credit card number, not the credit card itself, is stolen.
-In practice, many major credit card issuers do not hold you liable for any fraudulent purchases.
+Take note: In practice, many major credit card issuers do not hold you liable for any fraudulent purchases.

 Returning items you order online to a physical location could be a challenge with virtual credit cards.
-Some stores require you to insert or swipe the card you used for the purchase to process your refund back to your card.
+This is because some stores require you to insert or swipe the card you used for the purchase to process your refund back to your card.
 The time it takes for a refund to show up on your credit card varies by vendor and card issuer.

 This obviously isn’t possible with a virtual credit card.
-In these cases, you may have to accept a store gift card instead of receiving the money back on your credit card.
+In these cases, you may have to accept store credit instead of receiving the money back on your credit card.

-Virtual credit cards that have short expiration dates can cause issues for subscriptions.
-To keep your subscription active, you’ll have to update the virtual credit card number each time it expires.
-If you forget, your subscription could be interrupted.
+Finally, virtual credit cards that have short expiration dates can cause issues for subscriptions.
+To keep your subscription active, you’ll have to update the virtual credit card information each time it expires.
+If you forget, your subscription could be interrupted, leading to even more steps to reactivate with a new virtual credit card number.

 Capital One Eno

-Capital One offers virtual credit cards through its online assistant, Eno, a web browser extension.
+Capital One offers virtual credit cards and additional 24/7 customer support through its online assistant, Eno, a web browser extension.

 After the extension is installed, you can use it to shop as usual.
 When you’re ready to check out, click on the browser extension button and generate a virtual credit card for use at that particular merchant.